andre-ortega/TestDrivenDevelopment/README.md

-In a couple short hours I wrote 31 tests ensuring complete coverage and successfully passed them all, I then wrote a method that successfully demonstrated the logic needed to convert Epoch Time (Unix time -> the number of elapsed seconds since Jan 1, 1970) into a standard human-readable datetime that a group member failed to incorporate.
+In a couple short hours I wrote 31 tests ensuring complete coverage and successfully passed them all, I then wrote a method that successfully demonstrated the logic needed to convert Epoch Time (Unix time -> the number of elapsed seconds since Jan 1, 1970) into a standard human-readable datetime format, which was another requirement of this assignment.
+That method, however, was not submitted and was replaced with a substandard solution.